 Granny’s youngest daughter, and Wright’s mother’s sister.
 Addie is also sternly religious, and runs the Christian school that Wright attends in Jackson.
 Addie attempts to discipline Wright early in the memoir for dropping walnut shells in class, but Wright is innocent and maintains his innocence, ultimately threatening Addie.
 Addie then spends much of the rest of the memoir ignoring Wright and considering him a “plague.”

 Aunt Addie Quotes in Black Boy

 The Black Boy quotes below are all either spoken by Aunt Addie or refer to Aunt Addie.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper Perennial edition of Black Boy published in 2015.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper Perennial edition of Black Boy published in 2015.).

 Chapter 4 Quotes

 You’re too mad to believe anything I say.

 Then how can I talk to you?
 You beat me for throwing walnuts on the floor!
 But I didn’t do it!